geekovic/geekovic/README.md

 - 👋 Hi, I’m Vivek Sharma
-- 👀 I’m interested in Cyber Security
+- 👀 I’m interested in Python & Cyber Security
-- 🌱 I’m currently learning basic programming
+- 🌱 I’m currently learning C++/Python

 <!---
 geekovic/geekovic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.